-The story of Jaguar Motors, one of the U.K.'s most glamorous car manufacturers began in the early Nineteen Twenties in the not so stylish setting of Blackpool, a seaside holiday resort on the north-west coast of England.
+The history of one of the U.K.'s most glamorous car companies began in the early Nineteen Twenties in the not so stylish setting of Blackpool, a seaside town in the northwest of England.

-The young entrepreneur soon decided that if he was going to be involved in the manufacture of something so fundamental as motorcycle sidecars, they would not only be soundly and solidly constructed but also aesthetically pleasing.
+To take maximum advantage of his engineering skills and intrepid eye for style, Lyon's s His plan was simple- if he was going to be involved in the manufacture of something so basic as motorcycle sidecars, they would not only be soundly and solidly constructed but would also be aesthetically pleasing.

-Lyon’s sidecars, manufactured under the Swallow label, were very well received and sold steadily, providing a young man with the confidence to diversify into producing motor cars.
+Lyons’ sidecars, manufactured under the Swallow label, were very well received and sold steadily, providing the young man with the confidence and capital to diversify into manufacturing motor vehicles.

 Once again the emphasis was on style, and the first Swallow “ mini” began to take a share of the market, particularly in the North West of England.